We outline the trends in the labor market as well as how to find and apply for jobs in Austria for expats looking to move to the alpine country.

 The job market in Austria

-Austria is renowned for its highly skilled workforce.
-Generally, Austria has strong agricultural, green, service, and tourism sectors.
-Additionally, foreign trade is a growing industry.
+Austria is renowned for its highly skilled workforce and its strong agricultural, green, service, and tourism sectors, as well as its growing foreign trade.
 Energy, financial services, telecoms, and real estate companies are among Austria’s top companies and employers.

 However, like most countries in the world, the COVID-19 pandemic has taken its toll on the unemployment rate in Austria.
-In December 2020, for instance, the unemployment rate amounted to an estimated 11%, an increase from the month before.
+In June 2020, for instance, the unemployment rate amounted to an estimated 7.9%, a dramatic increase from January that year (4.3%).
 Unsurprisingly, hospitality is the hardest hit industry for jobs in Austria.

 Job vacancies in Austria